 ____ ____ ____ ____ ____ ||A |||B |||O |||U |||T || ||__|||__|||__|||__|||__|| |/__\|/__\|/__\|/__\|/__\|

 Tanczer is researching and publishing on Internet-related topics and frequently presenting at academic conferences as well as speaking at public events.
-Her research interests include: Gender Studies, Cybersecurity, (Online) Collective Action and Internet Governance.
-She is also involved in teaching at the university level and has experience in providing academic skills support for students, having formerly been part of the the Learning Development Service (LDS) at QUB.
+She is also involved in teaching at the university level and on executive education programmes, and has experience in providing academic skills support for students, having formerly been part of the Learning Development Service (LDS) at QUB.

 If she is not in the office, Tanczer is trying to attend as many of London’s meetups, conferences and CryptoParties as possible, trawls through the Internet for new cat videos, or posts tech or feminist-related articles on Twitter.
 Oh, and she takes pride in her Erdős number, which is 5.